Cecile Bombeek

-Cecile Bombeek (1933–2019) was a Belgian nun who killed three people between 1976 and 1977.
+Marie-Godfrieda Cecilia Bombeke, also known as Cecile Bombeek or Sister Godfrida (1933–2019) was a Belgian nun and nurse who allegedly killed more than 30 people between 1976 and 1977.
 She died in 2019 in Sint-Jozef, Wetteren.
 She was 86 years old.

 Background and crimes

 Cecile Bombeek was born in the small Belgian village of Overmere.
 At fifteen, she expressed a desire to become a nun and entered the Apostolic Congregation of Holy Joseph nearby Wetteren in Flanders.
 She lived in its cloister and spent much of her subsequent life working within the town's Old People's Home.
 She was now Sister Godfrida and soon gained a reputation for piety, hard work, and leadership.
 Sister Godfrida rose in the ranks of the order until she was appointed Mother Superior.
 She represented her order for many years within the hospital and wider community.
 In the mid-seventies, she served as geriatrics manager within a Belgian public hospital in Wetteren.

 Bombeek's aberrant behaviour began after an operation to excise a brain tumor.
 Although the operation was outwardly a success, her colleagues noticed that strange behaviour had started shortly after she had recovered from her surgery.
-When they later investigated her case, local police consulted neurological specialists, who advised them that in some cases personalities can shift after such an operation.
+When they later investigated her case, local police consulted neurological specialists, who advised them that in some cases, personalities can shift after such an operation.
 After her surgery, Bombeek had been given morphine to ease her pain.
 She became addicted and became fixated on obtaining money for illicit supplies of the drug.
 In addition, she made lesbian overtures to other nuns.